InkaH/Data-Structures/README.md

 Pluralsight course work

-Implementing and understanding data structures in Java
+from course "Implementing and understanding data structures in Java"